Questions about our relationship with God are never more central than when we, or our loved ones are faced with a serious mental illness.

 The Episcopal Mental Illness Network provides a compassionate presence within the Episcopal Church for persons with mental illnesses and their families.

 The EMIN is a place where we can share information.
 It also is a resource for Episcopalians, both clergy and lay persons, to find out more about mental illnesses and how to incorporate persons with mental illnesses into the full life of the Church.
+We hope you find what you are looking for here and come back often to visit.
+We welcome your feedback, so please let us hear from you.
+We would particularly like to hear what people in your faith community are doing to support persons with mental illnesses.

 The mission of the Episcopal Mental Illness Network (EMIN) is: